A lot or a little?

 What's the story?

-In THE SHADOWS BETWEEN US, Alessandra, often overlooked second daughter of a lord, is determined to win the heart of the king so she can kill him and steal his kingdom.
+In THE SHADOWS BETWEEN US, Alessandra, the often overlooked second daughter of a lord, is determined to win the heart of the king so that she can kill him and steal his kingdom.
 Her plans are off to a good start when she catches the king's attention at a palace ball and is asked to stay at court.
 Rumors fly about her the second she settles into her rooms, about her trendsetting dresses and her outspokenness.
 It's not long before the king asks to court her, but only as a ruse to appease his council.
 Since the assassination of his parents, he spends most of his time in shadow form, a kind of protection from attempts on his life.
 The shadows around him won't allow him to be close to anyone physically or emotionally -- and that's just one reason Alessandra's murder plot will be tough to carry out.
-The other is that she's starting to have feelings for the king.
+The other reason: She's starting to have feelings for the king.

 Is it any good?

 Perfectly described as a "Slytherin romance" in the dedication, this palace-set fantasy is a playful love letter to ambitious and sexually empowered women who rarely get to be protagonists.
 Oh, and the protagonist in question is also an unrepentant murderer -- that, too.
 For the right mature reader, this is pure fun.
 The Shadows Between Us may seem to be promoting all the wrong values, but you'll find virtuous maidens and just rulers in plenty of other fantasy tomes.
 Just not this one.
 Even funnier perhaps is that there's a Robin Hood-type character on the loose and a righteous rebellion of peasants who are all squashed like insects.